 August 28 to September 1 |

-This action-packed hoop experience will provide fundamental instruction with basketball specific drills, daily competitions, and 5-on-5 full court officiated games.
-This camp teaches the game we love in a team environment that builds friendship and basketball abilities.
-Whether you’re looking to challenge yourself, improve your skills or just want to try a new sport, Brock Basketball camp is the place to do it.
-You will also be inspired by the Brock coaches & your favourite Badgers.
+This action-packed experience will provide fundamental instruction with basketball specific drills, daily competition, and 5on5 full court games.
+This camp teaches the game we love in a team environment that builds friendship and basketball abilities such as dribbling, passing and shooting.
+You will also be inspired by the Brock coaches and your favourite Badgers.

 Volleyball